nmcb02/software_ontwikkeling/README.md

 ![alt text](/Images-readme/threetier.png "Three tier model")

 The following model is designed by us.
 The front layer is for communication with UART.
-De logic layer to decipher ASCII scriptcommands and the I/O layer consist of the API functions and communication with the VGA screen.
+The logic layer to decipher ASCII scriptcommands and the I/O layer consist of the API functions and communication with the VGA screen.

 ![alt text](/Images-readme/Func_ontwerp.drawio.png "Diagram three tier model")